 - 4-5 cups all-purpose flour sifted

-- 4 tbsp unsalted butter softened to room temperature
+- 4 tablespoon unsalted butter softened to room temperature

 - 3 oz cream cheese softened to room temperature

-- 2 tbsp unsalted butter softened to room temperature
+- 2 tablespoon unsalted butter softened to room temperature

-- In a small bowl, gently stir warm water with yeast and 1 tsp sugar.
+- In a small bowl, gently stir warm water with yeast and 1 teaspoon sugar.
 Set aside for 10 minutes until the yeast is foamy.

 - Pour the milk into a saucepan and place it over over medium-high heat, whisking to ensure the milk doesn't burn at the bottom.
 The milk will start to steam lightly and bubble around the edges after a minute or two.
 Once the milk starts to bubble (don't let it boil!) remove it from the heat.

 - Put the ⅓ cup of sugar, shortening, and salt into the bowl of a stand mixer.
 Pour scalded milk on top and whisk until well combined.
 Allow to cool until no longer hot, until about 110 degrees F.